The Central Commitment

-To qualify for the Seattle Promise you must:
+To qualify for the Central Commitment you must:

 - Maintain a 3.0 GPA

 - Demonstrate Financial Need through submission of a WAFSA or FAFSA application (EFC below your program's listed cost of attendance)

 - Be a current Seattle Central student with 10+ credits already completed or a student transitioning from pre-college level classes.